Library By-Laws

 7. Attends all meetings of the Finance Committee.

 Section 10.
-Director: Power and Duties
+Director: Powers and Duties

 The Director shall be the Chief Executive Officer of the Croton Free Library and shall be responsible for managing the affairs of the Library under the supervision, direction and review of the Board.
 The Director may employ and discharge persons on behalf of the Library, subject to the provisions of applicable law.